LorenzoNiero/DogBreedsApp/README.md

 ### Todo
-- obfuscation code with R8
+- enable obfuscation code with R8
-- implement more unit test
+- implement more unit test.
+For example in ViewModel

 ### Dependences libraries and version
 Add your dependencies in libs.versions.toml on directory gradle